DomainDrivenArchitecture/dda-liferay-crate/README.md

 ### 2. Download installer and configuration files
 1. First download the [installer](https://github.com/DomainDrivenArchitecture/dda-liferay-crate/releases/tag/dda-liferay-crate-0.x.x).
 <!--- TODO update links --->
-1. Then download the 2 example configuration files into the same folder where you've saved the installer.
+1. Then create the 2 configuration files in the same folder where you've saved the installer.
+You may want to use data from the example files below:
  * [targets.edn](https://github.com/DomainDrivenArchitecture/dda-liferay-create/blob/master/targets.edn)
  * [liferay.edn](https://github.com/DomainDrivenArchitecture/dda-liferay-create/blob/master/targets.edn)